dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 class Evaluator
 {
     // accept any node and, in this case, return an int although
-    // typically an expression language would return `mixed` here. public function evaluate(Node $node): int
+    // a typical evaluator would return `mixed` here. public function evaluate(Node $node): int
     {
         // if the node is an integer, then return the integer value